Askham Bog: Peat cutting

-From the early Roman period until the mid-18th century, Askham Bog and its environsy appeared to have been intensely exploited for peat as fuel.
-The earliest evidence of nearby peat cutting from the Roman period was discovered in a Roman well in York in the form of lumps of sphagnum peat.
+From the early Roman period until the mid-18th century, Askham Bog and its surroundings appear to have been intensely exploited for peat as fuel.
+The earliest evidence of nearby peat cutting from the Roman period was discovered in the form of lumps of sphagnum peat in a Roman well in York.

 In the Middle Ages, peat was cut by the villagers of Dringhouses and Acomb, as evidenced by the written bylaws of the Manor of Drighouses and Acomb Court Rolls, which restricted peat cutting by tenants.
 The severe penalties imposed by these legal restrictions reflect the attempt by the local authorities back then to counteract the damaging intensity of peat extraction at Askham Bog.
 Intensive peat cutting had probably caused substantial topographical changes on the bog since its original geographic formation.
-In turn, a lowering of the acid peat layer through extraction would have allowed base-rich groundwater to inundate the centre, transforming it into an open fen.
-Further physical evidence exists in the form of dykes surrounding the current main peat domes.
-These dykes would have been dug to aid removal of peat by boat.
+In turn, extraction would have lowered the acid peat layer, allowing base-rich groundwater to inundate the centre and transform it into an open fen.
+Further evidence of this can be seen in the form of dykes surrounding the current main peat domes.
+These dykes would have been dug to facilitate the removal of peat by boat.

-The whole bog became vegetated with woody shrubs and trees after cessation of peat cutting around the 1750s.
-It was then extensively used as game covert from the late 19th century until the Second World War, which probably explains the extensive felling of Far Wood during this time.
-The bog was acquired in 1946 by Sir Francis Terry and Joseph Rowntree, who subsequently both of whom gifted it to Yorkshire Naturalists' Trust (now known as Yorkshire Wildlife Trust) in 1946.
-It is Yorkshire Wildlife Trust's oldest nature reserve.
+After peat cutting ceased around the 1750s, the whole bog became vegetated with woody shrubs and trees.
+It was then extensively used as game reserve from the late 19th century until the Second World War, which probably explains the extensive felling of Far Wood during this time.
+In 1946, the bog was acquired by Sir Francis Terry and Joseph Rowntree, both of whom subsequently gifted it to Yorkshire Naturalists' Trust (now known as Yorkshire Wildlife Trust) in 1946.
+It is the oldest nature reserve managed by Yorkshire Wildlife Trust.

 Hemp cultivation

-Fossil evidence found in distinct horizons between layers of fen peat and Scorpidium-Sphagnum peat at Askham Bog suggests that hemp was once cultivated there.
+Distinct forms of fossil evidence found between layers of fen peat and Scorpidium-Sphagnum peat at Askham Bog suggest that hemp was once cultivated there.
 The evidence takes the form of preserved hemp achenes and pollen, which may be relics of retting (steeping in water) Pollen of aquatic plants such water lilies and cattails have also been found in the same peat cores as hemp seeds and pollen.
 It is therefore suggested that these hemp residues were submerged during this period.

-The cultivation of hemp at Askham was probably intense during the Tudor period, although the exact dates are not known.
-The crop was extensively cultivated and retted in England by royal decree for hemp rope for the British navy.
-Askham Bog's Acomb Court Roll of 1594 provides documentary evidence of hemp retting restrictions due to the malodour produced by retted fibres and the potential for retting water to pollute rivers.
-However, hemp retting stopped in the 19th century with the increased importation of hemp rope from Europe and Russia and the increasing switch to sisal from America and jute from India..
+Hemp cultivation at Askham was probably intensive during the Tudor period, although the exact dates are unknown.
+The crop was extensively cultivated and retted in England by royal decree to produce hemp rope for the British navy.
+Askham Bog's Acomb Court Roll of 1594 provides documentary evidence of restrictions on hemp retting due to the unpleasant odour produced by the retting process and the potential for the water used in the process to pollute rivers.
+However, hemp retting ceased in the 19th century due to increased imports of hemp rope from Europe and Russia, as well as a shift towards using sisal from America and jute from India..